artsandmetaphysics/goodlifeodyssey/_documents/the-righteous-mind.md

 Haidt’s skepticism towards reason is less radical that it first seems—it seems that he agrees with Plato that abstract reason _should_ be king, but that individuals are not goo

+## What is Reason?

+What does Haidt mean by “reason?”
+To begin, lets assume he means what is normally meant.
+What is normally meant by the word “reason?”

+Sometimes the word is used as a noun.
+For example, “my reason for moving to New York.”
+Here the “reason” is the result of “reasoning.”
+It is the output of a process.
+“A cause, explanation, or justification for an action or event.”

+The word “reason” is also used as a verb.
+To “reason” is to “think, understand, and form judgments by a process of logic.”

+The reasoning process varies with the task.
+Consider:

+- Solving a mathematics problem
+- Designing a physics experiment
+- Modeling weather systems
+- Deducing the conclusions of a psychology experiment
+- Deciding whether to hire a particular individual
+- Predicting the effects of law on society

+It surprises me that so many varied actives are considered “reasoning.”
+The processes that are followed by a mathematician and a politician are quite different.

+Good reasoning tends to lead to true judgments.
+But even reasoning which leads to false judgments may be “good” in the sense that the conclusions drawn were the most likely given the evidence available.

 ## Does Education make us Moral?

 I suspect it does, but why?